afdsghjk/DjangoDemo/README.md

 # DjangoDemo

-This project is used for Python.
+This project is used for Python web demo.